Smithsonian Student Travel | Ecuador & the Galápagos

 Observe sea turtles and Galápagos penguins in their natural habitat

-This itinerary represents our best projection of the group’s schedule.
-However, we may implement changes designed to improve the experience, to take advantage of unexpected events, or to accommodate local schedule changes.
+This itinerary represents our plan for the program.
+However, we may implement changes if we identify opportunities to improve the experience, to take advantage of unexpected events, or to accommodate local schedule changes.

 Ibarra • 1 day • Travel north to the outskirts of Ibarra and stay at a colonial-era hacienda nestled in the highlands.
 Sample traditional Andean meals, hike to a vista of Volcan Imbabura, and chat by the fire with your host, whose family has owned the hacienda for generations.
 Hike up the road to an Indigenous community and learn about Andean cosmovision and medicinal plants during a visit with a local shaman.
-Head to the bustling open-air Otavalo market, and stargaze from the hacienda’s grounds at night.
+Head to the bustling open-air Otavalo market and stargaze from the hacienda’s grounds at night.

 Cloud Forest • 2 days • Traverse the Andes and descend into the verdant cloud forest of the Intag Valley.
 Join a workshop with a women-led artisan collective of weavers, hike to nearby waterfalls, and visit a coffee farm to learn about coffee production from bean to cup.
 Meet with the leaders of a nearby NGO working to protect the biodiversity of the region and learn about the complicated history of controversial mining projects.
-Swim in geothermal hot springs, and tell stories by a rushing river that cuts through the valley.
+Swim in geothermal hot springs and tell stories by a rushing river that cuts through the valley.

 Quito • 1 day • Return to Quito for one night before a morning flight to the Galápagos Islands.

-Santa Cruz, Galápagos Islands • 1 day • Fly from Quito to Baltra Island, then board a boat to travel to Santa Cruz island.
-Head to the Charles Darwin Research Station to learn about scientists’ work in protecting the islands’ iconic giant tortoises and their efforts in reintroducing them to the wild.
-Meet Diego, a 100-year-old tortoise who has helped repopulate his entire species.
-Hike in the highlands, then check out cavernous lava tubes.
+Santa Cruz, Galápagos Islands • 1 day • Transfer by boat to Santa Cruz island and head to the Charles Darwin Research Station to learn about scientists’ work in protecting the islands’ iconic giant tortoises and their efforts to reintroduce them into the wild.
+Hike in the highlands, then descend into cavernous lava tubes.
 Surround yourself with marine iguanas on Tortuga Bay’s stunning white sand beach.

 Quito • 1 day • Fly with your group from the Galápagos to Quito, and prepare to travel home.